 Equality planning

-Under the Non-Discrimination Act, public authorities, private actors performing public administrative functions, education providers and employers must assess and promote equality in their activities.
+Under the Non-Discrimination Act, the authorities, private parties with public administration duties, education providers, early childhood education and care organisers and service providers as well as employers must assess and promote equality in their activities.
 Under the act, these actors must also prepare equality promotion plans to promote equality.
 In the case of employers and private actors performing public administrative functions, the obligation applies to parties that regularly employ at least 30 persons.
+In education and early childhood education and care, the planning obligation is specific to the educational institution and facility.
 Provisions on the planning obligation are laid down in the Non-Discrimination Act and the content of the obligation is detailed in the preparatory work of the act.

 Equality planning promotes equality